A chronology of key events:

 2005 March-April - Political violence in semi-autonomous Zanzibar ahead of voter registration for October poll.

-2005 December - Jakaya Kikwete, foreign minister and ruling CCM candidate, wins presidential elections.
-He replaces Benjamin Mkapa, who retires after a decade at the helm.
+2005 December - Jakaya Kikwete, foreign minister and ruling Chama Cha Mapinduzi candidate, wins presidential elections.

 2006 August - The African Development Bank announces the cancellation of more than $640m of debt owed by Tanzania, saying it was impressed with Tanzania's economic record and the level of accountability of public finance.

-2008 February - President dissolves his cabinet following a corruption scandal which forced the premier and two ministers to resign.
+2008 February - President Kikwete dissolves cabinet following corruption scandal which forced the prime minister and two ministers to resign.

-2009 November - Opposition party in Zanzibar, the CUF, ends boycott of the island's parliament ahead of upcoming elections.
+2009 November - Main opposition party in Zanzibar, Civic United Forum, ends five-year boycott of the island's parliament ahead of upcoming elections.

 2010 July - Tanzania joins its neighbours in forming a new East African Common Market, intended to integrate the region's economy.